#shiningBlackacademics #holdingthespace holdingthespaceconference@gmail.com

 For sponsorship or partnership queries, please contact holdingthespaceconference@gmail.com

-Everyone is welcome to attend the conference taking place in April 2026.
+Everyone is welcome to attend the conference.

-Sponsored by the the Centre for Education and Teaching Innovation at the University of Westminster
+Hosted and sponsored by the the Centre for Education and Teaching Innovation at the University of Westminster

-Endorsed by GEMWA and Black Academic Consultancy
+Sponsored by GEMWA and Black History Year

 Slideshow of Holding the Space: Shining a Light on Black Academics 2025